 There is a very small window of opportunity for the novel and unusual.
 In another sense, information technology is self-sustaining, creating ongoing demands for new tools, programs, and systems.
-Fundamental developments normally take place in this field every 18 to 24 months [6].
+Furthermore and systems are sustained every 18 to 24 months [6].
 Therefore, the nature of technology has important implications for long-term strategic planning.